Electric Vehicle Accident Attorney Help

 - Owner Related Danger.

 Another danger involves the owner rather than a person walking, bicyclist, or another motorist.
 These vehicles have a lithium-ion battery that powers the cars.
 While there have been extreme safety measures taken, the cells contain hazardous materials.
 The chemicals have a volatile nature.
-When exposed to moisture, even from the air or any amount of water, the chemicals react explosively.
+When exposed to moisture, even from the air or any water, the chemicals react explosively.

 Water causes the chemicals to heat up, causing the battery to ignite and burn at over 840 °F degrees.
 And this ignition places the vehicle owner, passengers, and any other people in danger of severe burns or death.
 Ture, it is rare for this kind of battery fire to occur, but it does happen.
 And the more frequent the electric car becomes on the streets, the more battery fires will occur.
 Then it will cause injury or death from water, moisture, or crash.